zjiayao/Pamuretas/README.md

 ### Features

-It has the following charming features:
+Pamuretas has the following charming characteristics:

 - Multi-Threading